The Final Countdown (song)

 "The Final Countdown" is a song by the Swedish rock band Europe, released in 1986.
-Written by their lead singer Joey Tempest, it was based on a keyboard riff he made in the early 1980s, with lyrics inspired by David Bowie's "Space Oddity".
-Originally intended only to be a concert opener, it is the first single and title track from the band's studio album of the same name.

-The music video by Nick Morris, made to promote the single, has received over 1.3 billion views on YouTube.
-The video features footage from the band's two concerts at Solnahallen in Solna, Sweden as well as extra footage of the sound checks and footage from Stockholm.
+It was the debut single from the studio album of the same name, and became a global hit though the band was uncertain about the song due to it being somewhat atypical of their previous more aggressive, guitar oriented sound.
+The music video by Nick Morris, made to promote the single, has received over 1.4 billion views on YouTube.

+"The Final Countdown" was based on a keyboard riff the band's vocalist Joey Tempest wrote in the early 1980s, with lyrics inspired by David Bowie's "Space Oddity".
 The song "Pictures", from the 2017 album Walk the Earth, is a sequel to "The Final Countdown".

 Origin and recording

 The song was based on a keyboard riff which Joey Tempest had written, as early as 1981 or 1982, with a Korg Polysix keyboard which he had borrowed from keyboardist Mic Michaeli.
 In 1985, bassist John Levén suggested that Tempest should write a song based on that riff.
 Tempest recorded a demo version of the song and played it for the other band members.
 At first, the members expressed mixed reactions to it, including guitarist John Norum who was put off by the synth intro but later said that he was glad that they didn't listen to him.
 Tempest described their uncertainty: "Some of the guys in the band thought it was too different for a rock band.
 But in the end, I fought hard to make sure it got used."

 The song's lyrics were inspired by David Bowie's song "Space Oddity".
 The sound of the keyboard riff used in the recording was achieved by using a Yamaha TX-816 rack unit and a Roland JX-8P synthesizer, as described by Michaeli: "I made a brassy sound from the JX-8P and used a factory sound from the Yamaha, and just layered them together."

 When it was time to choose the first single from the album The Final Countdown, Tempest suggested the song "The Final Countdown".
 The band had not originally planned to release the song as a single, and some members wanted "Rock the Night" to be the first single.
 "The Final Countdown" was written to be an opening song for concerts, and they never thought it would be a hit.
 When their record company Epic Records suggested, however, that it should be the first single, the band decided to release it.